 “Salt” means sodium chloride, determined as chloride and calculated as percent sodium chloride, by the method prescribed in “Official Methods of Analysis of the Association of Official Analytical Chemists,” 13th Ed., 1980, sections 32.025 to 32.030, under the heading “Method III (Potentiometric Method).”

+“Salvage Harvest” means the removal of only those trees that are dead, dying, or deteriorating because of damage from fire, wind, insects, disease, flood, or other injurious agent.
+Salvage harvesting provides for the economic recovery of trees prior to a total loss of their wood product value.

 “Seamless rolled ring” means a metal product manufactured by punching a hole in a thick, round piece of metal, and then rolling and squeezing (or in some cases, pounding) it into a thin ring.
 Ring diameters can be anywhere from a few inches to 30 feet.

 “Sector” or “Sectoral,” when used in conjunction with sector-based crediting programs, means a group or subgroup of an economic activity, or a group or cross-section of a group of economic activities, within a jurisdiction.